kwea123/RL/ai/unity_test/README.md

    * Every step : The amount of forward movement * 10 - the angle of the body / 100, to encourage forward movement and to avoid unstable body.
    * When the body is too low, consider it gets stuck, set reward to -10 and *done*.
 This also avoids the rolling behaviour observed in training.

-Link to youtube video showing a possible strategy for the robot :
+A possible strategy for the robot :
 [bipedal robot](https://youtu.be/iETQGdEFVxI)

 # drone